fauna-labs/learn-with-jason/README.md

 1. [Reduced primitives](fauna/resources/functions/reduced-primitive.fql) - Refines the `gated-primitive` function to return results and handle errors.

+## GraphQL

+A [simple GraphQL schema](fauna/graphql/schema.graphql) is provided showing how to reference UDFs as custom resolvers.
+Sample queries for the [hello world](fauna/graphql/queries/hello-world.graphql) and [limited sum](fauna/graphql/queries/limited-sum.graphql) UDFs are also provided.

 ## Next steps

 Learn more about FQL, including UDFs by following [this series of tutorials][fql-tutorials].